ar51an/raspberrypi-fan-control/README.md

 #
 ### Build
 * Install `libsystemd-dev`.
 It is required if you are going to build fan-control source code.
-If you **do not** want journal logging at all from fan-control service you can skip `libsystemd-dev` package installation and remove journal logging from code, explained below.
+If you **do not** want journal logging at all from fan-control service you can skip `libsystemd-dev` package installation and remove journal logging fr1om code, explained below.
   > **Install Package:**
   > `sudo apt install libsystemd-dev`

 * Binary is available in the release.
 If for any reason you want to rebuild.
   > **Build command:**
-  > `sudo gcc -Wall -O2 fan-control.c -o fan-control -lwiringPi -lsystemd`
+  > `gcc -Wall -O2 fan-control.c -o fan-control -lsystemd -lpigpio`

 * Test binary after build.
   > **Run binary:**